What is the background to the use of RPI and CPI in uplifting pension payments?

 Both revaluation and indexation increases are subject to a specific percentage cap which is calculated using limited price indexation (LPI).
 This means the percentage increase to benefits is usually the lesser of the annual increase in whichever inflation index is used and (since April 6, 2005) 2.5 per cent.

 From April 2011, the then Government decided to switch to CPI rather than RPI to calculate increases in social security payments and public sector pension benefits.
-The switch from RPI- to CPI-based calculations was subsequently extended to the minimum statutory increases required for private sector pensions.
-However, the Government did not introduce an overriding or modifying statutory power allowing schemes to switch automatically to CPI-linked indexation or revaluation where RPI was “hard-wired” or written into the scheme rules.
+By 2013, the RPI was no longer considered compliant with international standards.
+On March 14, 2013 it was removed from designation as a "national statistic", though it continued to be used for government bonds and other purposes.
+The Consumer Prices Index including Housing (CPIH) was introduced on the same date, as a variant of CPI but including a measure of owner-occupiers' housing costs.
+The switch from RPI- to CPI-based (and subsequently CPIH-based) calculations was subsequently extended to the minimum statutory increases required for private sector pensions.
+However, the Government did not introduce an overriding or modifying statutory power allowing schemes to switch automatically to CPI (or CPIH)-linked indexation or revaluation where RPI was “hard-wired” or written into the scheme rules.
+Therefore, the impact of the statutory change on indexation and revaluation in private-sector schemes depends on each scheme's trust deed and rules.

 The remainder of this briefing looks at how the Courts have answered various questions arising when schemes have attempted to switch to CPI instead of RPI to calculate increases.